furkantokac/METUnotify/InstallMETUnotify_LINUX_V1.0/README.txt

 ################################################
 <-----------CREATE ICON TO DESKTOP-------------->
-If you delete your icon from desktop, don't be worry.
-Do followings:
+If you delete your icon from desktop, don't worry.
+Do the followings:
 1-Open Terminal
 2-Go to path of "InstallMETUnotify" directory. (directory which you open the README.txt) 3-Run following command